daostack/arc.js/documentation/overview.md

 ```sh
 npm install @daostack/arc.js
 ```
-The arc.js package can be used as a dependency for developing a arc.js application (we are using it to build a [React application](https://github.com/daostack/alchemy) called [Alchemy](https://alchemy.daostack.io)), but it can also be used for writing nodejs scripts that interact with the contracts or for querying data from the subgraph.
+The arc.js package can be used as a dependency for developing an arc.js application (we are using it to build a [React application](https://github.com/daostack/alchemy) called [Alchemy](https://alchemy.daostack.io)), but it can also be used for writing nodejs scripts that interact with the contracts or for querying data from the subgraph.